113ll3/Ibmclouddocscli/plugins/vpn/index.md

 **-i:** State of the initiator.
 Default value: bi-directional.

-**-dpd-timeout:** Timeout value in seconds after which the session is terminated.
+**-dpd-timeout:** Time out value in seconds after which the session is terminated.
 Range: 6 - 86400 seconds.
 Default value: 120 seconds.
-The keep alive timeout value must be higher than the keep alive interval value.
+The keep alive time out value must be higher than the keep alive interval value.

 **-dpd-interval:** Keepalive interval in seconds.
 Send keepalive messages at the configured interval to check liveliness of the peer.
 Range: 5-86399 seconds.
 Default value: 15 seconds

 **-ike:** Name of the IKE policy.

-**-ipsec:** Name of the IPsec policy.
+**-ipsec:** Name of the IPSec policy.

 ### cf vpn-create ike